 Our work describes an online application for test editing and evaluation.
 Apart from a detailed structural and functional description, we present our research in two directions that have been addressed with respect to our online testing environment.
-We discuss the activy flow modeling process that enforces usability and is the basis of a well-structured application.
+We discuss the active flow modeling process that enforces usability and is the basis of well-structured applications.
 We also introduce the concept of question-relevant keyword set (QKS), which extends testing to flexible, adaptive test design, and facilitates training in specific topics of interest for the user.

-The rest of the paper is structured as follows: Section 2 presents related work in this area.
+The rest of the paper is structured as follows: Section 2 presents related work in the above area.
 Section 3 describes our online testing application from a structural and functional point of view.
 Section 4 presents the adaptive model used for test design.
-Finally, Section 5 concludes the paper.
+Section 5 discusses a taxonomy-based model for test design, where the online system uses a structural description of the testing domains.
+Finally, Section 6 concludes the paper.